Nha Trang vs Hoi An: Which You Should Choose And Why?

 Just before the beach is a clean and popular promenade full of tourists and locals.
 You can find vendors of all kinds walking around and selling their wares.
 The beach itself offers a range of options for shore-bound travellers, including tiki bars, water toy rentals, snacks, drinks, and women offering massages.

 Shaded lounge chairs are plentiful amongst the sand and are found in clusters.
-Due to the number of water sports that Nha Trang hosts, there are roped off areas in the water to provide safe areas for swimming.
+Due to the number of water sports that Nha Trang hosts, roped off areas in the water provide safe areas for swimming.
 For those looking to go beyond the main beach, Nha Trang also offers a few alternate beach options that are a short drive away.

 Hidden Hint: The initial asking price for the use of a chair is extremely high and is aimed at the affluent tourists in the city.
 Bargaining can bring the price down easily by 70% of what they’re asking, and if you don’t find yourself happy with the price, there are more vendors to choose from close by.